-Fix/Tricks for plugin auto-update on Wordpress 2.5
+Fix/Tricks for plugin auto-update on WordPress 2.5

-One of the neat features of Wordpress 2.5 is the click to install plugin upgrades, assuming the plugin is registered in the Wordpress Plugin Directory.
+One of the neat features of WordPress 2.5 is the click to install plugin upgrades, assuming the plugin is registered in the WordPress Plugin Directory.
 If certain conditions are correct on the server it can do it in place, otherwise it tries to do it via FTP.

 To make it so wordpress could upgrade them on the server without FTP requires doing some permission changes.
 You should be aware, the changes I made allow the web server (Apache) to be able to write to the plugin directory.
 This creates some security exposure.
 Since I do nightly backups, for me this is an acceptable risk.
 You may make a different call.